THE GRAPEVINE BLOG

 Sydney Rock Oysters

 Looking for a place that serves oysters in various styles?
 Look no further than The Gates Restaurant.
-Set within the stunning Leogate Estate, The Gates Restaurant offers a mouth-watering modern Australian menu overlooking the Leogate vineyard and Brokenback Ranges.
+Set within the stunning Leogate Estate winery, The Gates Restaurant offers a mouth-watering modern Australian menu overlooking the Leogate vineyard and Brokenback Ranges.
 Their extensive range of Sydney Rock Oysters includes natural, Mignonette, Mornay, Wakame, Kilpatrick and Finger Lime & Chardonnay.

 Gin Cured Tasmanian Salmon